Power-Quant/pGlycoQuant/README.md

 ## GUI Operation Usage
-####  Please read Manual_version.2022.05.pdf to learn the useage of pGlycoQuant.
+####  Please read "Manual for pGlycoQuant.pdf" to learn the useage of pGlycoQuant.
-####  The dataset used for demo also can be found in Manual_version.2022.05.pdf.
+####  The dataset used for demo also can be found in TEST_DATA folder.

 ## Other notes

 ### Notes for running Byonic result
 ####  1. It is found that the name of mass spectrum data recorded by Byonic software is inconsistent with the original data, when running pGlycoQuant in Byonic mode, it should be guaranteed that the name of the mass spectrum data recorded in the Byonic result file is the same as that of the entered mass spectrum data.
 ####  2. Byonic glycosylation modification reliable results screening commonly used scores are Score and LogProb, rather than FDR.
 FDR cannot be modified on the pGlycoQuant interface.
-To modify B4_THRESHOLD_SCORE_BYONIC and B5_THRESHOLD_PROB_BYONIC in the config file (default: 200 and 2, indicating score≥200 and absolute value of LogProb ≥2)
+To add  THRESHOLD_SCORE_BYONIC=XXX and THRESHOLD_PROB_BYONIC=XXX in the config file (default: 200 and 2, indicating score≥200 and absolute value of LogProb ≥2).
 ####  3. Byonic ini files are required for quantification, in the ./ini/ini_Byonic directory.

 ### Notes for running MSFragger result